dialogueone-dev/IT-documentation/HowTo/install_d1.md

 4. **Select "Add to Home Screen"**: Tap on "Add to Home Screen."
 5. **Name the PWA**: You will be prompted to name the PWA.
 Enter a name, and then tap "Add."
 6. **Find the PWA on Your Home Screen**: The PWA will appear as an icon on your home screen, just like a native app.
 Tap on it to launch the PWA.

+Certainly!
+Below is a formal release note for Dialogue Time (web application) version 2.0.9, based on the details you provided.